Affiliate links on Android Authority may earn us a commission. Learn more.

 The process to install Android apps officially is rather simple.
 You will need an Amazon account.

-How to get Android apps on Windows 11 unofficially
+How to run Android apps on Windows 11 unofficially

 The requirements are the same here.
 You will need Windows 11, build 22000.282, or later.
 You also need to enable hardware virtualization and meet minimum system requirements.
 The difference is that we will have to sideload the subsystem instead of installing it officially.
-Ensure you update Windows before you begin, and enable Virtual Machine Platform and Windows Hypervisor Platform.
+Ensure you update to the latest build of Windows 11 before you begin, and enable Virtual Machine Platform and Windows Hypervisor Platform.

 Sideloading the Windows Subsystem for Android